saimanasak/docker/dockerfile/docker_file.md

 <a name="Intro"></a>
 ### Intro
 - A **Dockerfile** is a text document that contains all the commands a user can call on the command line to assemble an image.
-- To build an image we need to have an dockerfile.
+- To build an image we need to have a dockerfile.
 - Docker images are the basis for the docker containers.
 - Format:
 ```